Global Sport Management in New Zealand

 Image of Auckland New Zealand

-Visit sporting venues, speak to industry professionals, and go "behind the scenes" of the sporting world in New Zealand to explore and compare aspects of the sporting industry across multiple countries and multiple sports.
+Visit sporting venues, speak to industry professionals, and go “behind the scenes” to explore and compare aspects of the professional sporting industry across multiple sports.

 Location: Auckland, New Zealand